 Treatment of Intestinal Blockages in Cystic Fibrosis

 Constipation and intestinal blockages, called meconium ileus in newborns or distal intestinal obstructive syndrome in older children, are common complications in children with cystic fibrosis.
 Signs of meconium ileus may appear on a prenatal ultrasound or may be suspected when a newborn does not pass stool.
-Doctors at NYU Langone are experienced in evaluating these complications and in selecting the best treatment.
+Doctors at Hassenfeld Children's Hospital of New York at NYU Langone are experienced in evaluating these complications and in selecting the best treatment.

 Surgery for Intestinal Blockage